 Complainant has received or has access to a copy of the Misconduct Rules.
 In accord with those rules, the names of the complainant and subject judge shall not be disclosed in this order.
 See Misconduct Rule 11(g)(2).
-Complainant takes issue with the subject judge's rulings in an underlying case, alleging that they are contrary to law and that they are an obstruction of justice, "acts of bad faith under fraudulent pretenses," and conspiracy.
-Complainant contends that the judge and the state are interfering with complainant's constitutional rights.

-To the extent that complainant challenges the rulings of the subject judge, including the legal bases for those rulings, these claims are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
+Complainant takes issue with the judge's rulings in underlying criminal proceedings, and asserts that the judge is both biased and in a conspiracy with the prosecutor, appointed counsel, and others to deny complainant's constitutional rights.
+To the extent that these claims challenge the judge's orders and rulings, they are not cognizable as misconduct because the claims are "directly related to the merits of a decision or procedural ruling."
 Misconduct Rule 11(c)(1)(B).
 As explained in the Breyer Report, this exclusion of matters related to the merits of underlying cases protects the independence of the judges deciding those cases.
 See Breyer Report, App.
 E., ¶ 2.

-Complainant's claims of interference, obstruction of justice, fraud, and conspiracy also fail.
-Allegations of conspiracy and ill motive can sometimes state valid claims of misconduct, even when the alleged conspiracy relates to a judge's ruling, see Commentary to Misconduct Rule 3.
-However, the Misconduct Rules require complainants to support their allegations with "sufficient evidence to raise an inference that misconduct has occurred."
+While claims of conspiracy can state a valid claim for misconduct even when the alleged conspiracy relates to a judge's ruling, see Commentary to Misconduct Rule 3, this conspiracy claim fails because it is completely unsupported.
+The Misconduct Rules require complainants to support their allegations with "sufficient evidence to raise an inference that misconduct has occurred."
 See Misconduct Rule 11(c)(1)(D).
-The complaint contains no support for these claims.
-Complainant attaches an affidavit, but it does not implicate the subject judge or provide a basis for an inference of misconduct.
-Complainant should note that these procedures apply only to federal judges.
-Misconduct Rule 4.
+Other than the judge's rulings, complainant offers no support for the allegation of conspiracy.